 As of March 8, 2006, this airplane went on the auction block at eBay.
 You can "buy it now" for only $5 million; however, I suspect the hold-back price may be somewhat less than that.
 Take your best shot!
 To see it go to eBay then look for and click on "aircraft".

--N8407-4ATE-1929-Eastern Air Transport-EAA Aviation Foundation (Museum), Oshkosh.
+10. 69-N8407-4ATE-1929-Eastern Air Transport-EAA Aviation Foundation (Museum), Oshkosh.
 Rides offered.
 Registered 9/6/73 per AIRPAK Plane cd.

 Another great Robert Burns photo.
 Makes you wanta get in and go!

--N9645-5ATB-1929-Evergreen Vintage Aircraft, Inc., McMinnville, OR.
+11. 8-N9645-5ATB-1929-Evergreen Vintage Aircraft, Inc., McMinnville, OR.
 Flys at airshows.
 A fine restoration.
 Registered 4/22/99 per AIRPAC Plane cd.
 This Ford was once taken to Mexico and re-skinned with smooth alclad thus gaining it the name of the "smooth skin" Ford.
 It now has the original corrugated skin.
 To see great photos of this still active Ford (and photos of their new museum under construction) go to: Home of the BIG Goose.
 The museum will also house the famous "Spruce Goose" which was moved there from Los Angeles.
+Word from Evergreen (3/13/01) is that the airplane is at the Portland Airport being readied for its summer schedule.
+That schedule will appear on Evergreen's site when available.
+We'll try to let you know when that is.
+As of 8/1/01 unconfirmed report is that the Ford has been retired to museum status and may not fly again.

 With the addition of this airplane we are now tracking 18 Fords, roughly split among museums, rebuilding, or flying.

-N9651-5ATB-1929-Trans Continental Air Transport-Sold by I Perlitch, CA, to Kermit Weeks, Polk City, FL.
+14. 34N9651-5ATB-1929-Trans Continental Air Transport-Sold by I Perlitch, CA, to Kermit Weeks, Polk City, FL.
 (1992).
 Used in movie "Temple of Doom".
 Registered 10/20/93 per AIRPAC Plane cd.
 This airplane is now in the excellent "Fantasy of Flight" museum at Polk City.

-Some late news (2/29/08)from Larry Blyly is that the airplane has been moved to Alma, Michigan, possibly in connection with a Highland Festival there on May 23-25, 2008.
+Some news (2/29/08)from Larry Blyly is that the airplane has been moved to Alma, Michigan, possibly in connection with a Highland Festival there on May 23-25, 2008.
 Larry may attend that and hopefully can update us on the location and status of the airplane.

 9/13/05.Another great Robert Burns photo.